Do you have a sailor in your life? Are you planning on buying them a gift for a birthday, to say thank you, or for

 Turkish Towels – Cruisers are raving about these and I have just bought myself one to try out.
 They are big, colourful, super absorbent, but quite thin, so they can dry really quickly when hung on the lifelines and fit easily in to a backpack for a beach adventure.

 (PS. who knew their were two very different things called gaff’s?
 Crikey, you had better get the right one or there could be some raised eyebrows at present opening time…?!?!
 Google it…)

-A distance finder – another handy gadget to aid in navigation, figure out if other boats are coming towards you, if you anchor is dragging etc.
+A distance finder – or range finder, another handy gadget to aid in navigation, figure out if other boats are coming towards you, if you anchor is dragging etc.

 Inflatable Stand Up Paddleboard – these are all the rage here in New Zealand.
 They pack down to be reasonably small to stow which is perfect on a boat.
 We love cruising around on our boards.
 It is great fitness, and if you get good at it you can even take them in the surf.
 They are lots of fun until you fall off it in the middle of winter in front of everyone, (and then it isn’t so fun).
 Dolphins think they are really cool too.

 Personal Locater Beacon – these little EPIRBS are really reasonably priced now and easily fit into a pocket.
 Also great to take along if you are going hiking in the bush.
 Be sure to tell them to register it with their home country and include all their contact details before they head away with it.